kimiakhs/Muscle-activation-OpenSim-sEMG/README.md

 # sEMG
 1. Get the sEMG data from the sEMG folder on google drive.
-2. Filter and save the data using this repo: (Link)
+2. Filter and save the data using this repo: (Link).
 3. Open Plotting.m.
 4. Change the file path on readmatrix function.
 5. Run the script.
-6. Export the image.
 7. Now you can compare your results with the video presentation.